Quicr/laps/docs/relay-protocol.md

 which will trigger a recompute of the data plane.
 Due to the churn that is seen with subscribes, sequence number is used to ensure correct state convergence.

-All information is needed in the withdraw to support MoQT compliance on o-relays.
+All information is needed in the withdraw to support MOQT compliance on o-relays.

 Withdraw is the same subscribe message as subscribe with the exception of the type being withdraw.